Contract said ‘no encumbrances’ but this is Thailand, the scammers are Brits and officials are ‘in their pocket’

 (A property cannot be seized if the buyer has a contract and paid for the property – Land Development Act 2000 (B.E.
 2453 sections 36,37, & 46).

 “I went along to the auction to object but was even refused the chance to bid.
-In fact there was only one bidder and it was Brendan Bushe – and he held up his bidder’s paddle to make one bid of 2.5 million baht and the property was his.
+In fact there was only one bidder and it was Brendan Bushe – and he bid of 2.5 million baht and the property was his or rather that of his Thai partner Sopa Thapang.

 “Bushe immediately put the property on the market for a price of 15 million baht.”

-It has been a massive scam.
-Out of one property Bushe would have made 12.5 million baht and Gillen would have made 4 million baht and plus his original sales profit.
+Out of one property Bushe stood to make 12.5 million baht and Gillen would have made 4 million baht and plus his original sales profit.
 At Jomtien Park Villas there were 76 properties.
 It is not known how many in total paid up, but no action was taken against Thais who had bought into the project.

 Both Bushe and Gillen left Thailand as affairs closed in on them.
 Bushe was awaiting the result of an appeal against a drugs conviction at the Thai Supreme Court but failed to turn up to hear the final verdict.
 People were closing in on Gillen for other scams and he is believed to have fled to the U.K. and Ireland.